-So now that you know why it is beneficial to have a prayer room let’s talk about setting one up.
+So now that you know why it is beneficial to have a prayer room, let’s talk about setting one up.
 For the most part, this step is up to you.
 It doesn’t have to be a big space.
-A small closet will do or even a certain chair where you regularly meet with God.
+A small closet or even a specific chair where you regularly meet with God will do.

-You want it to be a place dedicated to meeting God and you don’t want to become distracted with too much clutter.
+You want it to be a place dedicated to meeting God, and you don’t want to become distracted by too much clutter.

-When we bought our house a few years ago we were so excited about the small sitting room off of our master bedroom.
+When we bought our house a few years ago, we were so excited about the small sitting room off our master bedroom.
+It is big enough to fit a chair and a small bookcase.
 We knew right away we would use it as a prayer room.
-It is big enough to fit a chair and a small bookcase.

-We also hooked up a stereo system.
+We also set up a stereo system.
+Some people play music continuously as worship music is powerful and can certainly change the atmosphere of a room.
 I love ushering in the presence of the Holy Spirit by singing before I pray.
-Some people play music continuously as worship music is powerful and can certainly change the atmosphere of a room.

-Through different phases in our journey I’ve included different items in the room.
+Through different phases in my journey, I’ve included different items in the room.

 Other times I wanted to intentionally pray about my children’s friendships, so I put scriptures on notecards to remind me how to pray.
-I’ve also battled anxiety and exhaustion in our war room.
+I’ve also battled exhaustion in our war room.

 So that is it.
 It’s not too complicated, but it can make a BIG impact in your prayer life.